 In 2008, a Yale University study established a causal link between suicide and bullying.
 Their research concluded that bullying victims are 2 to 9 times more likely to consider suicide than non-victims.
-However, current research states one in five students reported being bullied, but the research also concludes a large percentage of victims do not make a report at all.
-Currently, a movement is underway to help improve peer-to-peer supports by using pop culture and comic book fictional characters to help kids and adults identify how they can be impactful in real life.
+Current research states one in five students reported being bullied, but the research also concludes a large percentage of victims do not make a report at all.
+A movement is underway to help improve peer-to-peer supports by using pop culture and comic book fictional characters to help kids and adults identify how they can be impactful in real life.

 After WonderCon 2017, I was able to interview Dr. Janina Scarlet about her appearance on the End Bullying: Being a Superhero IRL panel with “Brandon Routh (Superman Returns, Legends of Tomorrow), Anne Wheaton, Dr. Janina Scarlet (author, Superhero Therapy), Dr. Andrea Letamendi (Under the Mask Online, The Arkham Sessions), Matt Langdon (Hero Round Table), a rep from Amnesty International, and welcoming back NOH8 Founders Adam Bouska and Jeff Parshley.
 Moderated by Chase Masterson (Star Trek,Doctor Who: Big Finish)”.